The Social Services major is designed for professionals in the social services area. Eight units in Social Services are required for this program.

 Transfer students must take at least half the courses in their major area and all upper-level major requirements at Clark.

-Students are required to take 17 course units to meet the liberal arts distribution requirement.
-This requirement is designed to give students perspectives on human affairs, which will enrich their academic background and their professionalism.
+All BS candidates are required to complete 17 course units to meet the liberal arts distribution requirement.
+This requirement is designed to build a strong foundation for students to acquire intellectual habits, skills and perspectives, and ethical values in a global society which will enrich their academic background and professionalism.
 Industry, government and nonprofit organizations continue to emphasize breadth of knowledge and capability in those they employ.

 The 17 units must be distributed as follows: